-In 2007 MoMA showed one of the four works that the Museum bought by Stupía in an exhibition titled: “New Perspectives in Latin American Art, 1930 – 2006”.
+In 2007 MoMA showed one of the four works by Stupia that the Museum bought in an exhibition titled: “New Perspectives in Latin American Art, 1930 – 2006”.
 In her article about the exhibition published in the New York Times Roberta Smith highlighted the quality of Stupía´s draughtsmanship.

-With the Jorge Mara-La Ruche has participated in the arteBa fair (2004-2018, Buenos Aires), Pinta Art Fair (2008, New York), Art Basel Miami Beach (2011- 2018), Art Basel fairs Hong Kong (2013- 2014) and ARCO (2009-2019 Madrid).
+He has showed his work at several international art fairs with Galería Jorge Mara-La Ruche, such as: arteBA (2004-2019, Buenos Aires), Pinta Art Fair (2008, New York), Art Basel Miami Beach (2011- 2019), Art Basel Hong Kong (2013- 2014) and ARCO (2009-2019 Madrid).

 He has HeHeexhibited locally and internationally in-group and solo exhibitions since 1973.
-Among others: at the Jorge Mara La Ruche Gallery, Buenos Aires; Ruth Benzacar, Buenos Aires; del Infinito Gallery, Buenos Aires; Buenos Aires; Dan Gallery, Sao Paulo; Xippas Contemporary Art, Punta del Este and Paris.
+Among others at the Jorge Mara La Ruche Gallery, Buenos Aires; Ruth Benzacar, Buenos Aires; del Infinito Gallery, Buenos Aires; Buenos Aires; Dan Gallery, Sao Paulo; Xippas Contemporary Art, Punta del Este and Paris.

-His work includes, amongst other private collections, that of the Museum of Latin American Art in Buenos Aires (Malba), the National Museum of Fine Arts in Buenos Aires (MNBA), Museum of Contemporary Art in Rosario (MACRO), Museum of Modern Art in Buenos Aires (MAMBA), Caraffa Museum, Córdoba; Eduardo Sivori Museum, Buenos Aires, Museum of Contemporary Art in Neuquén; Circle of Fine Arts, Madrid; Museum of Modern Art in New York(MOMA) and the Valencian Institute of Modern Art (IVAM), Valencia, Museo Colección Fortabat, Buenos Aires.
+His work is included in many private and public collections such as the Museum of Modern Art in New York (MOMA), the Valencian Institute of Modern Art (IVAM), Valencia, Circulo de Bellas Artes (Madrid, Spain), Museo Colección Fortabat, Buenos Aires, Museum of Latin American Art in Buenos Aires (Malba), the National Museum of Fine Arts in Buenos Aires (MNBA), Museum of Contemporary Art in Rosario (MACRO), Museum of Modern Art in Buenos Aires (MAMBA), Caraffa Museum, Córdoba; Eduardo Sivori Museum, Buenos Aires and The Museum of Contemporary Art in Neuquén.